JULIAN FIRE SAFE COUNCIL

 In the event of an emergency, it is important that first responders are able to reach residents as quickly as possible.
 When doors are locked, this slows down the response time.
 The San Diego County/Fire Protection District's Residential KnoxBox Program is designed to give residents a back-up plan to be accessible during a crisis.

 Qualifying residents will receive a lock box at no cost.
-Inside, a spare house key can be stored for access by County Fire during emergencies.
-County Fire will install the box.
-Visit the County's website to see if you qualify and to apply.
+Inside, a spare house key can be stored for access by fire personnel during emergencies.
+Requirements for the program are:

 Free Smoke Alarms for Seniors